-On Thursday afternoon, pre-symposium lectures, a reception, and poster session will be held on the 2nd Floor of the Michigan League.
+On Thursday afternoon, pre-symposium lectures, a reception, and poster session will be held on the 4th Floor of the Rackham Graduate School.

 Sigurd P. Ramfjord, a pioneer in treatment of periodontal disease, was born in 1909 in Kolvereid, Norway.
 He received his dental education at the Oslo University School of Dentistry in 1934 and subsequently practiced dentistry in Norway for 12 years before coming to the University of Michigan in 1946 for graduate work.

 He earned a master's degree in periodontics in 1948 and a Ph.D. in oral pathology in 1951.
 By 1963, he not only had joined U-M faculty but also served as chair of the Department of Periodontics and Oral Medicine – a position he continued to hold until 1981.

 He is credited with performing the first long-range study of various techniques of periodontics, the branch of dentistry concerned with gums and other structures that support teeth.
 He followed a group of patients for more than 10 years, bringing scientific comparison data to the field.